 Overall, the per-port cost of the 100 GbE equipment was 2.04 times that of the 25 GbE equipment.
 However, this doubling of network cost provides four times the bandwidth, a 78% increase in storage performance, and a 49% reduction in latency.

 If your workload is IOPS-bound or latency-sensitive and you had planned to address this issue by adding more VxRail nodes, consider this a wakeup call.
 Adding dual 100Gb came at a total list cost of $42,648 for the twelve ports used.
 This cost is significantly less than the list price of a single VxRail node and a fraction of the list cost of adding enough VxRail nodes to achieve the same level of performance increase.

 Reach out to your networking team; they would be delighted to help deploy the 100 Gb switches your savings funded.
-If decision-makers need further encouragement, send them a link to VMware's vSAN 8 Total Cost of Ownership white paper.
+If decision-makers need further encouragement, send them this link to the white paper on this same topic Dell VxRail Performance Analysis (similar content, just more formal), and this link to VMware's vSAN 8 Total Cost of Ownership white paper.

 While 25 GbE has its place in the datacenter, when it comes to deploying vSAN Express Storage Architecture, it's clear that we're moving beyond it and onto 100 GbE.
 The future is now 100 GbE, and we thank Broadcom for joining us on this journey.